WesternDundrey/KhanBot/dashboard/frontend/pages/config/dman_maker_v2/README.md

 ### 1. Load Default Configuration

-Start by loading the default configuration for the strategy.
+Start by loading the default configuration for the D-Man Maker V2 strategy.
 This provides a baseline setup that you can customize to fit your needs.

 ### 2. User Inputs